jdhitsolutions/ISEScriptingGeek/README.md

 [![PSGallery Version](https://img.shields.io/powershellgallery/v/ISEScriptingGeek.png?style=for-the-badge&logo=powershell&label=PowerShell%20Gallery)](https://www.powershellgallery.com/packages/ISEScriptingGeek/) [![PSGallery Downloads](https://img.shields.io/powershellgallery/dt/ISEScriptingGeek.png?style=for-the-badge&label=Downloads)](https://www.powershellgallery.com/packages/ISEScriptingGeek/)

 This module is a set of ISE add-ons and a few themes.
 It requires PowerShell 4.0 or higher.

 _As of February 2019 I no longer intend to update or extend this module.
 VS Code is clearly Microsoft's choice for a scripting tool going forward.
 The PowerShell ISE isn't going away any time soon, but it is also no longer under active development so I need no point in continuing to develop this module.
 I will maintain it and address pull requests should members of the community wish to contribute, maintain or extend this module._

 ## Themes

-The themes can be found and imported from the Themes subfolder of the module.
+The themes can be found and imported from the Themes sub-folder of the module.
 These are optional and are not connected to the add-ons.

 ## Add-ons

 Once the module is imported, the add-ons will be listed under **ISE Scripting Geek** on the **Add-ons** menu in the ISE.
-A number of the add-ons fall into grouped subfolders:
+A number of the add-ons fall into grouped sub-folders:

 ### Bookmarks